The story of Agnes & Me is a journey from Northern Ireland, to Australia and eventually New Zealand.

 I left Ireland as a newly qualified nurse and went almost as far away as possible, ending up in Australia.
 Looking after my Irish skin became critical in the hot, active and outdoorsy Australia.
 I tried many different skin products and started using locally-made, natural Australian products in the 90s.
 Around that time I became deeply interested in essential oils for health and used them in my daily skincare.
 I have been making my own oil blends for years.

 I married a Kiwi and moved to New Zealand in 2005.
 So now I really am the furthest from my place of birth but somehow it’s the closest I feel to home.
 Choosing to live in the Titirangi bush on the edge of the Manukau Harbour brought me closer to nature; or bang in the middle of it.
 This very different life after busy city living in Sydney encouraged me to actively remove toxic products from my life.
 And to think more about my environment.

-This is also a tribute to Agnes, my mother, who passed away in 2000.
+Agnes & Me is a tribute to Agnes, my mother, who passed away in 2000.

 Despite the Troubles, or maybe more so because of them, we lived a very simple, local and natural life.
 There were no fast food outlets for any years.
 It was 2017 before McDonald’s opened its doors for the first time.

-Agnes would have loved these beautiful, natural New Zealand products made in small batches using all natural plant-based ingredients, which are organic and Fairtrade where possible.
+My mother would have loved what I’m doing here with Agnes & Me.
+These beautiful, natural New Zealand products made in small batches using all natural plant-based ingredients, which are organic and Fairtrade where possible.
 The essential oils smell lovely but they also serve a purpose: to lift the mood and emotions and work with the body to nourish, replenish, regenerate, soften and smooth the skin.